Guillaume-mcgill/rocket/README.md

-# rocket: Project El Diablo
+# Rocket Science: Project El Diablo

 This project involves the construction a solid propellant potassium nitrate model rocket.
 The project was started for the final project in high school and continued for fun during CEGEP.
 The folder contains: